modenaxe/awesome-biomechanics/README.md

 # teaching_biomech
-since the covid-19 pandemic many resources are being made available.
-I want to collect them somewhere
+Since the covid-19 pandemic many resources have been made available online.
+This is a repo for personal recollection.

 # Youtube lectures
 * MOCAP presentation (Vicon) (1): https://www.youtube.com/watch?v=1zJ14cW-JqY